softspike/simulation_system/Readme.md

 	To run "simulation_data.py".
 Terminal shell syntax:

-	Optional: <link>http://inloop.github.io/sqlite-viewer/</link> to check if data has been generated to (test2.db) - drag the file to the SQL viewer
+	Optional: SQL viewer <link>http://inloop.github.io/sqlite-viewer/</link> to check if data has been generated to (test2.db)

 3. Run "simulation.py" to process the tasks.